ROCm/rocSOLVER/CONTRIBUTING.md

 bug fixes, documentation additions, performance notes, or other improvements, we value collaboration with our users.
 We can build better solutions together.

-## License agreement

-Contributors must agree to the following terms:

-1. The code I am contributing is mine, and I have the right to license it.

-2. By submitting a pull request for this project I am granting you a license to distribute said code under the BSD License for the project.

 # Submitting a Pull Request

 To contribute changes to rocSOLVER, open a pull request targeting the `develop` branch.
 Pull